 Her love for Ferrin was something he cherished above all else.

 “Take it off, Ferrin.
 You know you don’t need the crystal to make a quality blade.
 You’re a skilled swordsmith.
 None of the other smithies have to resort to magic to meet their orders; neither should you.”

-“Your attraction is what worries me,” Myriah said from the other side of the anvil, her arms crossed under her breasts.
-She raised a single brow, further indicating her disapproval of his tactics.
+“Your attraction is what worries me,” Myriah said from the other side of the anvil, arms crossed.
 “You’ve already ostracized yourself from most of the merchant guild.
-Your unexplainable ability to forge and shape weapons that are so vastly superior to every other smith in Rhowynn has made you an open target.
+Your unexplainable ability to forge and shape weapons that are vastly superior to every other smith in Rhowynn has made you an open target.
 How long do you think it’ll be before they come and demand your secrets?”

 Ferrin didn’t respond as he mulled over her concerns.
 The two of them had always managed to scrape by, but times were getting harder.
-Customers were waiting longer in between sharpenings, and his less wealthy patrons were opting to continue using old equipment as opposed to purchasing new.
+Customers were waiting longer in between sharpenings, and his less wealthy patrons were opting to make due with old equipment.

-He had made the choice not to tell Myriah how bad their finances had gotten because he didn’t want her to worry.
-She had enough difficulties keeping up with the household and him, let alone adding the weighted burden of losing their only source of income with the smithy.
-Besides, it hadn’t been until the last couple of years that he had found himself resorting to the use of magic.
+He had decided not to tell Myriah how bad their finances had gotten because he didn’t want her to worry.
+She had enough to worry about keeping up with the household and him.
+She didn’t need the added knowledge that they might lose the smithy too.
+That was why he had resorted to using magic.